levchik/vstamp/README.md

 Since our integration tests run actual servers, they occupy real ports.

-They will clush if run in parallel, so you should run them in sequence for now.
+They will clash if run in parallel, so you should run them in sequence for now.

 ```sh
 cargo test -- --test-threads=1